hubmapconsortium/hra-ui/apps/cde-visualization-wc/EMBEDDING.md

 });
 ```

-This format of configuration only works with certain data types, namely strings and booleans.
+The following format of configuration only works with certain data types, namely strings and booleans.
 (Note that variables are kebab-case, not camel-case)

 ```html